ddsteed/ros-install/FAQ.md

 # noetic

+## General

 ## Linux
 ## MAC
++ log4cxx

-1. log4cxx: no viable conversion from normal pointer to smart shared_ptr
+	> no viable conversion from normal pointer to smart shared_ptr

-   A: 1) log4cxx 0.12.0 upgrade pointer to smart one, so one has to install 0.10.0 version and link it manually. (do NOT use brew version.)
+   - log4cxx 0.12.0 upgrade pointer to smart one, so one has to install 0.10.0 version and link it manually. (do NOT use brew version.)
-      2) brew uninstall default log4cxx since catkin_make's find_package will search system firstly.
+   - brew uninstall default log4cxx since catkin\_make's find_package will search system firstly.

 # foxy
+## General
++ git

+	> git download fails

+	- find a VPN proxy.
+	- use git ssh instead of git http in "~/.gitconfig"

 ## Linux

-### library
++ library_abs

-1. library_abs NOTFOUND under Linux
+	> library_abs NOTFOUND under Linux

-   A: apt install foxy_desktop
+   - apt install foxy_desktop

 ## MAC
-1. git download fails

-	A: 1) find a VPN proxy.
-		2) use git ssh instead of git http in "~/.gitconfig"
++ rcpputils

+	> gtest-matchers.h:739:3: error: definition of implicit copy constructor for 'MatchesRegexMatcher' is deprecated because it has a user-declared copy assignment operator [-Werror,-Wdeprecated-copy]